On the characterization of the Dirichlet and Fucik spectra of the one-dimensional anisotropic p-Laplace operator: Introduction and main theorems

 \begin{itemize} \item[(I)] $\lambda_{1,p}^{a,b}(0,L) = \displaystyle \left(\frac{a+b}{2}\right)^{p}\lambda_{1,p}(0,L)$; \item[(II)] $u \in W_0^{1,p}(0,L)$ is an eigenfunction of $-\Delta^{a,b}_p$ associated to $\lambda^{a,b}_{1,p}(0,L)$ if and only if either

 for some constant $c>0$, where

 Here, $\varphi_{p} \in W^{1,p}_0(0,1)$ denotes the principal eigenfunction associated to $\lambda_{1,p}(0,1)$ normalized by $\Vert \varphi_{p} \Vert_p = 1$ and

-In particular, $\lambda_{1,p}^{a,b}(0,L)$ is an simple eigenvalue in the generalized sense, so that the eigenspace of $\lambda^{a,b}_{1,p}(0,L)$ is formed by two collinear half-lines if and only if $a = b$, and thus among all operators of type $-\Delta^{a,b}_p$ only those multiples of $-\Delta_p$ satisfy the latter property. \end{itemize} \end{teor}
+In particular, $\lambda_{1,p}^{a,b}(0,L)$ is an simple eigenvalue in the generalized sense, in other words, the eigenspace of $\lambda^{a,b}_{1,p}(0,L)$ is formed by two non-collinear half-lines if and only if $a \neq b$. \end{itemize} \end{teor} This result will play an important role in the complete characterization of the Dirichlet and Fu\v cík spectra of $-\Delta^{a,b}_p$ and corresponding solutions for any $a, b > 0$.
+It also implies the following one-sided Poincaré inequalities by letting $a \rightarrow 0$ with $b = 1$ (or $b \rightarrow 0$ with $a = 1$) in the asymmetric Poincaré inequality: